Jon M. Erlandson: Kelp Highway Hypothesis: The Peopling of the New World

 The “kelp highway” hypothesis is a corollary to the coastal migration theory developed by Erlandson and his colleagues to help explain the peopling of the Americas and the presence of pre-Clovis sites such as Monte Verde and Oregon's Paisley Caves that date to ~14,000 years ago, before the ice-free corridor appears to have opened.
-In a collaboration between archaeologists and marine ecologists, Erlandson explores the idea of a coastal route into the Americas along the Pacific Coast.
+In a collaboration between archaeologists and marine ecologists, Erlandson explored the idea of a coastal route into the Americas along the Pacific Coast.
 This migration route followed a ‘kelp highway’—a line of productive kelp forests that range from northeast Asia to Baja California.
 Kelp forests support a wide variety of resources that could have supported the earliest inhabitants of North and South America, including the kelp itself, sea mammals, fish and shellfish.
 This marine highway would have also protected people travelling from the harsher wave conditions of the open sea.
 Although difficult to evaluate with archaeological evidence due to the rising sea levels after the last Glacial Maximum, Erlandson has summarized extensive evidence for early maritime activity along the Pacific Coast of the Americas, including California’s Channel Islands.

 Channel Islands: Archaeology and Historical Ecology

 One way Erlandson explores the above issues is his research on the Channel Islands off the California Coast.
-The Channel Islands have been populated since at least 13,000 years ago, and offer a unique opportunity to study coastal adaptations and historical ecology because they have a long and continuous habitation.
-The islands were home to the Chumash people from at least 7500 years ago until they were removed in AD 1820.
+The Channel Islands have been populated by humans for more than 13,000 years, and offer a unique opportunity to study coastal adaptations and historical ecology because they have a long and continuous habitation.
+The islands were home to the Chumash people from at least 9500 years ago until they were removed from the islands around AD 1820.
 The Channel Islands are also a place to explore relationships between human adaptations and changes in the environment.
-Erlandson and others have explored the diet of the Island Chumash and their ancestors to get an idea of the changes in their subsistence through time to reconstruct how the Chumash were influenced by their environment and how they altered the ecosystem.
+Erlandson and others have explored the diet of the Island Chumash and their ancestors to get an idea of the changes in their subsistence through time to reconstruct how the Chumash were influenced by their environment, how they altered marine and terrestrial ecosystems, and how they survived and thrived on small islands for millennia.